om-hosting/openmeetings/README.md

 ---

-om-hosting.com enhances [Apache OpenMeetings](https://openmeetings.apache.org) with additional features, see [om-hosting-README.md](/om-hosting-README.md)
+This is further advanced fork mainly contributed by om-hosting.com which enhances [Apache OpenMeetings](https://openmeetings.apache.org) with additional features, see [om-hosting-README.md](/om-hosting-README.md)

 ---